pramodk/spack-configs/README.md

     - $spack/var/spack/stage
 ```

-This yaml file specify the path where softwares will be installed and modules will be created.
+This yaml file specifies the path where softwares will be installed and modules will be created.
 Update these paths as per your directory preferences.
-If you add / change `module_roots` then make sure to reload `setup-env.sh` so that spack knows the new module path (otherwise you will get `Unable to locate a modulefile` error while loading packages with Spack):
+If you add / change `module_roots` then make sure to reload `setup-env.sh` so that Spack knows the new module path (otherwise you will get `Unable to locate a modulefile` error while loading packages with Spack):

 ```
 source $SPACK_ROOT/share/spack/setup-env.sh